ASTEROID ASTROLOGY

 How do I use fame asteroids in career readings?

-Read Fama alongside the Midheaven, the 10th house ruler, and the Sun.
-Fama and Apollo are computed on Augurine and can be read directly from your chart; Achilles, Niobe, Industria, and Talent are not currently computed on Augurine, so read those as mythological lenses in this guide, or look them up by asteroid number in an external ephemeris tool that supports extended asteroid codes.
+Read Fama alongside the Midheaven, the 10th house ruler, the Sun, Saturn, Mercury, and the actual public record.
+Fama and Apollo are computed on Augurine and can be read directly from your chart; Achilles, Niobe, Industria, and Talent are not currently computed on Augurine, so read those as reference lenses or look them up externally.

 Are fame asteroids only for famous people?